-If you’re a bit of a goldilocks when it comes to your hair – not too short, not too long, but in between – then you’ll be pleased to know there is plenty of inspiration when it comes to men’s medium hairstyles.
+If you’re a bit of a goldilocks when it comes to your hair – not too short, not too long, but in between – then you’ll be pleased to know there is plenty of inspiration when it comes to medium length hair for men.

-With medium length hair, whether you’re rocking it long on top and sharp on the sides, or leaving at tousled and fuss-free, you’re open to more styling options that can be part shaved, straight, wavy and of course, with as little or as much product in your hair as you like.
+With medium length hair, whether you’re rocking it long on top and sharp on the sides, or leaving it tousled and fuss-free, you’re open to more hairstyling options that can be part shaved, straight, wavy and of course, with as little or as much product in your hair as you like.

-Check out some of the men’s medium hairstyles and haircuts below along with our expert tips on how to maintain it.
+Check out some of the men’s medium haircuts below along with our expert tips on how to maintain it.

 Men’s Medium Hairstyles: Tips & Tricks

-Just because you aren’t rocking an elaborate mohawk or mullet, doesn’t mean you shouldn’t be spending anytime styling and maintaining the quality of your mid-length hair cut.
-With these easy tips and tricks you can take your mop top from drab to dapper.
+Just because you aren’t rocking an elaborate mohawk or mullet, doesn’t mean you shouldn’t be spending time styling and maintaining the quality of your mid-length hair.
+With these easy tips and tricks, you can take your hair from drab to dapper.

-- Using a blow dryer, begin directing air upwards to the scalp until fully dry.
+Using a blow dryer, begin directing your hair upwards until fully dry.

-- Use a brush to take down any unwanted volume on the top on sides.
+Use a brush to take down any unwanted volume on the top or sides of your hair.

 Expert Tip: International Stylist, Kevin Murphy

-- The current look for medium hair is basically short hair and has been slightly grown-out, just over the ears.
+The current look for medium hair is basically short hair that has been slightly grown-out, just over the ears.
 Whatever you do, don’t over-style it, you want the hair to have a natural texture and matte finish.

-- The great thing about medium length cuts is that they’re so versatile and with the right products, you can have a new look every day.
+The great thing about medium length hair is that its so versatile and with the right products, you can have a new look every day.